Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{lthough} deep neural networks (DNNs) have achieved compelling performance on many challenging learning tasks, some works \cite{goodfellow2015,szegedy2013} found that they are vulnerable to artificially crafted adversarial perturbations.
-Imposing human imperceptible perturbations on clean samples could deceive the networks and cause incorrect classification.
+\IEEEPARstart{A}{lthough} deep neural networks (DNNs) have achieved compelling performance on many challenging learning tasks \cite{wu2023aggn,wu2023kdpar}, some work \cite{goodfellow2015,szegedy2013} found that they are vulnerable to artificially crafted adversarial perturbations.
+Imposing human-imperceptible perturbations on clean samples could deceive networks and cause incorrect classification.
 As a result, the vulnerability of DNNs impedes their deployment, especially in security-critical applications.

-In order to evaluate the robustness of networks, a series of attack methods \cite{goodfellow2015,moosavi2016deepfool,madry2018pgd,carlini2017cwl2,croce2020aa} have emerged.
-There is a consensus among them that, standardly trained DNNs have little robustness within human-imperceptible perturbation budgets.
-To mitigate this problem, numerous parallel defense methods \cite{cohen2019defense,goodfellow2015,kannan2018alp,wu2020awp,wong2020fgsmrs,zhang2020fat} have been developed to improve the robustness of DNNs, among which adversarial training \cite{madry2018pgd,zhang2019trades} is one of the most successful.
-Adversarial training enforces DNNs to correctly classify not only clean samples, but also their artificially perturbed counterparts.
+In order to evaluate the robustness of networks, a series of attack methods \cite{goodfellow2015,moosavi2016deepfool,madry2018pgd,carlini2017cwl2,croce2020aa} have been developed.
+There is a consensus among them that, standardly trained DNNs have little robustness against human-imperceptible perturbations.
+To alleviate this problem, numerous defense methods \cite{naseer2020ssp,wong2020fgsmrs,xu2022tnnls,yang2021ddrrn,zhai2022tnnls} have been proposed to improve the robustness of DNNs.
+In particular, adversarial training~\cite{madry2018pgd,zhang2019trades} enjoys superior performance by enforcing DNNs to correctly classify not only clean samples (for natural accuracy), but also their artificially perturbed counterparts (for adversarial robustness).